danielseussler/danielseussler/README.md

 ### Hi there 👋

-Hi, I’m Daniel, a statistician / data scientist with a keen interest in the intersection of public health and development policy with statistics and data science.
-In my thesis, I assessed the use of statistical learning techniques for the identification of health risk factors off of household survey data.
-Other work and interests include Bayesian spatial and time-series modelling of health data, and econometrics / causal data science.
-A year ago, I completed an internship at the Human Development Report Office at the United Nations Development Programme (UNDP) in New York, where I worked on uncertainty quantification of composite indicators for their annual report.

-Previously, I worked as a research assistant on statistical network analysis applied to the international arms trade, which resulted in two publications currently undergoing peer review.
-Prior to my master’s degree in statistics with economics, I pursued graduate studies in mathematics, economics, and computer science, as well as a BSc in mathematics.
-If you’d like to chat about my work or potential collaborations, please don’t hesitate to get in touch!
+Hi, I'm Daniel, a statistician and data scientist with a particular interest on applications in global public health and development policy.

+I hold a master's degree in statistics from the University of Munich.
+Prior to my master's degree, I obtained a bachelor's degree in mathematics with a minor in economics, also from the University of Munich.

+My research interests are in Bayesian hierarchical modeling of spatio-temporal data and interpretable machine learning.
+I am also passionate about causal inference for public programme evaluation and machine learning for heterogeneous treatment effects.
+Other areas are survey data statistics and remotely sensed data.

+If you'd like to chat about research, don't hesitate to get in touch!

-You can find me on [LinkedIn](https://www.linkedin.com/daniel-seussler/) or at daniel.seussler[at]campus.lmu.de.
+You can find me on [LinkedIn](https://www.linkedin.com/daniel-seussler/) or at daniel dot seussler at outlook dot de.
 See also [danielseussler.github.io](https://danielseussler.github.io).

 <!--
 **danielseussler/danielseussler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.